-Last year Arizona, Illinois, Oklahoma, Tennessee and West Virginia passed state plans to better support and understand the needs of family caregivers.
-This year, 20 additional states are working to pass a State Plan in Support of Family Caregivers.
-Already, AARP New Mexico achieved a victory, with unanimous approval of a state plan (HJM 4) by both the House and Senate.
-And in Mississippi, a state plan (SCR 561) has passed the Senate and has now moved to the House.
+Last year Arizona, Illinois, Oklahoma, Tennessee and West Virginia passed resolutions to better support and understand the needs of family caregivers.
+This year, 20 additional states are working to create a State Plan in Support of Family Caregivers.
+Already, Delaware, Mississippi, Hawaii, Indiana, Kentucky, New Mexico, South Carolina and Utah have achieved victories.

 The State Plan in Support of Family Caregivers: